-The unfinished TFD 1 device, shown here
+The unfinished TFD 1 device, shown here with the face plate detached. |

 "We're nearly ready to go, the device has passed all of the benchmark tests and we're just making the final calibrations now," said Dr. Nagarjuna Gupta, one of the project's scientists, "This device will help our researchers immensely."